idptools/metapredict/docs/usage/using-in-python.rst

 Update to metapredict V2 (Feb 2022)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 As of February 15, 2022 we have updated metapredict to V2.
 V2 provides a major improvement in accuracy and interpretability and works by incorporating in predictions made from AlphaFold2  to provide a new underlying prediction network.
-The original metapredict network is still available using the ``legacy=True`` flag.
+The original metapredict network is still available using the ``version='v1'`` flag.
 For more information, please see the section on the update *Major update to metapredict predictions to increase overall accuracy* below.
 In addition, this update changes the functionality of the ``predict_disorder_domains()`` function, so please read the documentation on that function if you were using it previously!

 We released a `preprint <https://www.biorxiv.org/content/10.1101/2022.06.06.494887v2>`_ documenting all these changes and more!